-Your next stop is the Haukadalur valley where the Geysir hot spring resides.
-While this feature is currently inactive, a neighbouring geyser, Strokkur, erupts to heights that have been known to exceed forty metres, every five to ten minutes.
+Your next stop is the Haukadalur valley, where the Geysir hot spring resides.
+While this feature is currently inactive, a neighboring geyser, Strokkur, erupts to heights that have been known to exceed 66 ft (20m) every five to ten minutes.

 Not far away, the great river Hvítá rushes down into a deep canyon in the form of the waterfall Gullfoss.
-The glacier water plummets down more than 30 metres in two steps, with such force that those on the bank are drenched by the enormous spray.
+The glacier water plummets down more than 98 ft (30m) in two steps with such force that the enormous spray drenches those on the bank.

 You will spend the evening in accommodation located in the Golden Circle area.

 After your time at the lagoon, you will take a short stroll to the nearby stretch of shoreline known as the Diamond Beach.
-The name of this black sand beach is derived from the fact that icebergs wash up here on their way out to the Atlantic Ocean.
+Its name is derived from the fact that icebergs wash up here on their way out to the Atlantic Ocean.
 This is one of the most beautiful spots in the country for nature enthusiasts and photographers alike.

-On your fifth day of this exciting package, you will visit the remote Eastfjords, a region of sharply peaked mountains, twisting rivers and stunning landscapes.
-Throughout your trip across the area, your guide will make a number of stops of their choice based on the preferences of your now well-acquainted group.
+On your fifth day of this exciting package, you will visit the remote Eastfjords, a region of sharply peaked mountains, twisting rivers, and stunning landscapes.
+Throughout your trip across the area, your guide will make several stops of their choice based on the preferences of your now well-acquainted group.

 You will also be introduced to life in the countryside, stopping off at a number of the region's quaint towns and villages.
 On top of that, you will pay a visit to the hub of the Eastfjords, Egilsstaðir.

-Two of the closest attractions to Egilsstaðir are Iceland’s largest national forest, Hallormsstaðaskógar, and the glittering Lake Lagafljót.
-The lake is rumoured to be home to a mystical beast thanks to local sighting throughout the centuries.
+Two of the closest attractions to Egilsstaðir are Iceland's largest national forest, Hallormsstaðaskógar, and the glittering Lake Lagafljót.
+The lake is rumored to be home to a mystical beast thanks to local sightings throughout the centuries.
 Similarities can be drawn to Scotland's Loch Ness monster, although the myth at Lake Lagarfljót is far older.

 You will spend the evening in Egilsstaðir.
 If you have spare time in the evening, you could visit the local swimming pool or go for a walk by the water.

-The brother of the Golden Circle sightseeing route is the Diamond Circle which covers the area around the famous Lake Mývatn, which you'll spend day six exploring.
+The brother of the Golden Circle sightseeing route is the Diamond Circle, which covers the famous Lake Mývatn, which you'll spend day six exploring.

-First, you will visit the most powerful waterfall in Europe, Dettifoss, in Jökulsárglúfur canyon which is still part of the vast Vatnajökull National Park.
-Next, you will make your way to the impressive Ásbyrgi canyon which is verdant with vegetation and shaped like a horseshoe.
+Otherwise, you will first visit the most powerful waterfall in Europe, Dettifoss, in Jökulsárglúfur canyon which is still part of the vast Vatnajökull National Park.
+Next, you will make your way to the impressive Ásbyrgi canyon, verdant with vegetation shaped like a horseshoe.

 The legend goes that this canyon was created from the footprint of Odin's eight-legged horse Sleipnir, as he stamped down upon the earth.
-Once you have enjoyed this fascinating feature, you will move on to the quaint little town of Húsavík, prized for its multi-coloured houses, ornate wooden church and charming harbour.
+Once you have enjoyed this fascinating feature, you will move on to the quaint little town of Húsavík, prized for its multi-colored houses, an ornate wooden church, and charming harbor.

 You will then head off to make a stop at another waterfall, Goðafoss.
-This spectacular wonder was also the site where Icelanders made the decision to adopt Christianity over a millennia ago.
+This spectacular wonder was also the site where Icelanders decided to adopt Christianity over a millennia ago.

 You will then move on to the capital of the north, Akureyri.
 Here you will stop for the night at your accommodation.

 Today you will start your journey back to Reykjavik.
-Your day will start with you saying goodbye to the charming northern town of Akureyri.
+Your day will begin with you saying goodbye to the charming northern town of Akureyri.
 You will then head to the beautiful Eyjafjörður fjord to the town of Hauganes.
 On the way, you will also stop at the cozy Kaffi Ku.
 This is a great place to stretch your legs and grab a bite or drink as you gaze upon the incredible scenery around you.